corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 * **caSmrLocation**:
-The connection details for the CA part of SMR Service that acts as the data source
+The connection details for the CA part of Signable Material Retriever (SMR) Service that acts as the data source
   * **host**:
-  Host name (or IP address) that the CA part of SMR service is running on
+  Host name (or IP address) that the CA part of SMR service is running on.
   * **port**:
-  Port that the CA part of SMR service is listening on (for inter-ENM communication)
+  Port that the CA part of SMR service is listening on (for inter-CENM communication).
   * **verbose**:
-  Boolean representing whether debug information for the IPC between the Signer and the remote service should be displayed.
+  A boolean parameter representing whether debug information for the IPC between the Signing Service and the remote service should be displayed.
   * **ssl**:
-  *(Optional)* SSL Information for connection with the CA part of SMR service.
+  *(Optional)* SSL Information for connection with the CA part of the SMR service.
     * **keyStore**:
-    Key store configuration for the Signing Service SSL key pair.
+    Keystore configuration for the Signing Service SSL key pair.
       * **location**:
-      Location on the file system of the keystore containing the SSL public / private keypair of the Signing Service.
+      Location on the file system of the keystore containing the SSL public / private key pair of the Signing Service.
       * **password**:
-      password for the keyStore
+      Password for the keystore.
       * **keyPassword**:
-      *(Optional)* Password for the keypair, can be omitted if the same as the keystore.
+      *(Optional)* Password for the key pair - can be omitted if it is the same as the keystore password.
     * **trustStore**:
-    Trust store configuration for the SSL PKI root of trust.
+    Truststore configuration for the SSL PKI root of trust.
       * **location**:
-      Location on the file system of the keystore containing the SSL PKI root of trust.
+      Location in the file system of the keystore containing the SSL PKI root of trust.
       * **password**:
-      password for the trust root keystore.
+      Password for the trust root keystore.
 * **nonCaSmrLocation**:
 Same as per **caSmrLocation**, just for the non-CA part of the SMR Service.